 As much as I regret it now, I have hated my friends before.
 I’m sure I’m not alone in this.
 So, you’re not alone either.

 Girls put other girls down in order to get approval from other people.
 Generally, almost always, the approval from guys.
-The pressure we suffer to have perfect bodies and a perfect, smart but submissive personality, leads us to bash other women basing us on their life choices.
+The pressure we suffer from having to have perfect bodies and a perfect, smart, but submissive personality leads us to bash other women basing us on their life choices.

 Think about “Mean Girls.”
 It may be a silly movie, but I haven’t yet found another one that reflects female relationships in high school in a better way.
 After Regina, Cady and company spend the whole year bashing and bullying each other, the teachers decide to get all the girls together in the gym.
 Once they’re all there, Mrs. Norbury asks them to close their eyes and answer how many of them have had another girl say something bad about them behind their back.
 After each and every one of them raises her hand, she tells them that whenever they’re calling another girl a slut, they’re giving guys the right to do so.
 Girls should help each other, not tear each other down.

-It’s about the time we realize no one is gonna help us free ourselves if we don’t do so.
+It’s about time we realize no one is gonna help us free ourselves if we don’t do so.
 And in order to conquer our rights and the freedom males do have, we need to work together towards that goal.
 Every time you find yourself criticizing a girl, think if her behavior would be censorable if she was a guy.
-Try to become friends with girls, I promise you not all of us are “drama” and “mean”.
-Never fight a sister for a guy, respect other girl’s choices and empower your girlfriends.
-Maybe someone’s prettier, skinnier or funnier but you’re perfect on your own way and deserve peace and happiness.
+Try to become friends with girls.
+I promise you not all of us are “drama” and “mean.”
+Never fight a sister for a guy, respect other girl’s choices, and empower your girlfriends.
+Maybe someone’s prettier, skinnier, or funnier, but you’re perfect in your own way and deserve peace and happiness.

 Love and empower your sister, ladies!
 Citing another High School movie: We are all in this together!